 Building social relationships was much harder.
-When we were in one office, it was easy to eat lunch together, grab coffee on a whim, and have a spontaneous chat in the kitchen.
-These interactions helped us get to know each other while asynchronous work communication let us focus.
+When we were in one office, it was easy to eat lunch together, grab a coffee on a whim, and have a spontaneous chat in the kitchen.
+These interactions helped us get to know each other, while asynchronous work communication let us focus.
 When we transitioned to a remote company, async work communication was our only way of getting to know each other; socializing relied on synchronous communication and was rare.
 Our first remote non-network hire didn't have a casual conversation with some of the team for over a month 😱.

-Improving team building is a team effort and it evolves with the feedback and past experience of each new employee.
+Improving team building is a team effort, and it evolves with the feedback and past experience of each new employee.
 Here's what we do now to get to know each other and bond.